 A corrective action involves the program imposing an educational prescription that, in the opinion of designated program faculty, is necessary in order to improve the student's performance.
-Corrective actions include, but are not limited to, requiring a student to take a specific course, narrowing the choice of elective courses, mandating a student meet with a The UNM School of Medicine, EMS Academy reserves the right to make changes to any of the polities, procedures, codes, standards, requirements or services as it deems necessary, with the changes applicable to all students taking course from the EMS Academy, or Satellite Program.
-Updated 2015
+Corrective actions include, but are not limited to, requiring a student to take a specific course, narrowing the choice of elective courses, mandating a student meet with a The UNM School of Medicine, EMS Academy reserves the right to make changes to any of the policies, procedures, codes, standards, requirements or services as it deems necessary, with the changes applicable to all students taking course from the EMS program advisor regularly, and mandating additional professionalism training.